project-trans/transfeminine-science/README.md

 For better experience and less workload for translation, the Translators would carefully pick up a subset of original articles to translate, and to further enhance the information on <https://MtF.wiki>.
 As such, this site can be considered as a reference or a pilot discussion for the subject of medications on MtF.wiki.\
 The original articles can be revised by their Authors *at any time*; also, the Translators may have limited spare time or concentration on keeping track of such changes.
 Hence, **the interval of full revision** on translations has been determined to about **3 - 12 months**.
 The Translators would apologize for any inconvinience caused by out-dated contents.

 > Another language: Traditional Chinese is also provided.
-Note that this was implemented using an automatic script, and may not comply with language conventions in Hong Kong, Macau or Taiwan.
+Note that this was implemented using an automatic script, and may not be fully complied with language conventions in Hong Kong, Macau or Taiwan.

 ## Thank you

-The Translators would thank [Aly][aly], the maintainer and one of the authors of *Transfeminine Science*, for her permission on this project.\
+The Translators would thank [Aly][aly], the maintainer and one of the Authors of *Transfeminine Science*, for her permission on this project.\
-Also, the Translators would thank contributors from the previous translating project [tfsci-sc/articles][origin-cn]; without their previous fantastic work, this project might have yet be ever established.
+Also, the Translators would thank contributors from the previous translating project [tfsci-sc/articles][origin-cn]; without their fantastic work, this project might have yet be ever established.

 The archive site is built with [Hugo][hugo], and deployed onto [Cloudflare Pages][site-url].